-Here is a short summary of things that have happened since I wrote the previous
+Here is a summary of things that have happened since I wrote the previous Bitcoin blog post.

 - Mt.
-Gox, the biggest bitcoin exchanged failed, ~$500 million Bitcoins disappeared, despite months of speculation (some pointing to transaction malleability bug), hacking and leak of data, claim of fraud (backed by thorough analysis) and a Goxcoin proposal to find a solution, no progress has yet been made.
-What’s even worse, malware is being distributed in the name of Mt.
+Gox, the biggest bitcoin exchange failed, and ~$500 million Bitcoins disappeared, despite months of speculation (some pointing to transaction malleability bug), hacking and leak of data, claim of fraud (backed by thorough analysis), and a Goxcoin proposal to find a solution, no progress has yet been made.
+What’s even worse, malware is being distributed in the name of the Mt.
 Gox archive data leak.

 - Now, since Bitcoin has become real money, it has started to toll on real lives, whether Autumn Radtke committed suicide or not has not been resolved yet.

-- Newsweek claimed that it found creator of Bitcoin, Staoshi Nakamoto, he denied.
+- Newsweek claimed that it found the creator of Bitcoin, Satoshi Nakamoto, but he denied it.

-- IRS has ruled that Bitcoins are not currency but investment (favorable capital tax gains for those who are planning to hold them for at least one year)
+- IRS has ruled that Bitcoins are not a currency but an investment (favorable capital tax gains for those who are planning to hold them for at least one year)

 - Ethereum uses the same underlying principle of Bitcoins and applies it to writing social contracts.

-- CoinDesk published a nice report summarizing Q1 2014 of Bitcoins.
+- CoinDesk published a nice report summarizing the Q1 2014 of Bitcoins.

-- Old white guy (Warren Buffet) said that Bitcoins are like checks is just another way of transmitting money and hence, has no intrinsic value.
-Young white guy (Marc Andreessen) replied with ad hominem that “Track record of old white men who don’t understand tech crapping on tech they don’t understand still at 100%.”
-This brown guy thinks that that while Buffet has a valid point that Bitcoins are just like checks, what Buffet missed out on is that unlike checks, Bitcoins are not tied to a particular set of banks (bank of the sender and receiver), this decentralization alone strongly diminishes the power of traditional financial institutions in long run.
+- An old white guy (Warren Buffett) said that Bitcoins are like checks and are just another way of transmitting money and hence, have no intrinsic value.
+A young white guy (Marc Andreessen) replied with ad hominem that “Track record of old white men who don’t understand tech crapping on tech they don’t understand still at 100%.”
+This brown guy thinks that while Buffett has a valid point that Bitcoins are just like checks, what Buffett missed out on is that, unlike checks, Bitcoins are not tied to a particular set of banks (bank of the sender and receiver), this decentralization alone strongly diminishes the power of traditional financial institutions in the long run.

-- Permanence of data in blockchain raises interesting questions, it is already being used as prank but what if its used for harassment (by leaking someone’s personal info) or child porn.
+- The permanence of data in blockchain raises interesting questions, it is already being used as a prank but what if it’s used for harassment (by leaking someone’s info) or child porn.

-- Sam Altman claimed that Bitcoin has a downward price pressure, I disagree, I think that’s just short term fluctuations, as more companies adopt Bitcoin (and I believe that will happen) the price pressure would be upward in longer run.
+- Sam Altman claimed that Bitcoin has a downward price pressure, I disagree, I think that’s just short-term fluctuations, as more companies adopt Bitcoin (and I believe that will happen) the price pressure would be upward in the longer run.

-- Alex Daley (from Casey Research) wrote multiple thorough and bearish posts on Bitcoins, he agreed on the premise of technology but referred current status as hype.
-He raises a subtle point that because all Bitcoin transactions are tracked publicly, a legally earned Bitcoin which at some point in past as acquired illegally can be returned to original owner.
+- Alex Daley (from Casey Research) wrote multiple thorough and bearish posts on Bitcoins, he agreed with the premise of technology but referred current status as the hype.
+He raises a subtle point that because all Bitcoin transactions are tracked publicly, a legally earned Bitcoin which at some point in the past was acquired illegally can be returned to the original owner.
 I disagree with his conclusion that Bitcoin will not go beyond speculations.